 Topically, look for antioxidant-rich formulations to help fight pollution-induced damage that include ingredients like vitamin A, vitamin C, vitamin E, grape seed oil, and green tea extract.

 Start every day by applying a powerful antioxidant shield.
-Vivant’s Spin Trap Antioxidant Serum is a daily vitamin C & E therapy that protects from environmental damage and helps reverse previous damage.
+Vivant’s Pure C + E Antioxidant Serum is a daily vitamin C & E therapy that protects from environmental damage and helps reverse previous damage.

 Strengthen Your Skin Barrier

 A strong skin barrier will help to block particulate matter from penetrating skin.
 Avoid harsh cleansers and look for ingredients to help retain moisture and reduce inflammation; things like niacinamide, grape seed oil, lactic acid, oat protein, algae and hyaluronic acid.

 Rejuv Rx contains niacinamide to encourage ceramide synthesis, peptides to boost hyaluronic acid production, and lactic acid, which regulates pH, encourages cell turnover and helps skin retain moisture.